Women report experience with cryolipolysis, which 'deformed' Linda Evangelista

 She suffers from her appearance since adolescence.
 At the age of 21, she had already undergone liposuction and had placed silicone in her breasts, interventions that she did not tell friends or family about.

 “I had an eating disorder and a body dysmorphic disorder,” he says.
-“I shouldn’t have submitted to this.
-At the time I was already quite thin,” she tells BBC.
+“I shouldn’t have submitted to that.
+At the time I was pretty thin,” she tells the BBC.

 Moving to the Caribbean, she revived old fears of showing off her body.
 So last year he opted for a treatment to freeze the fat.
 She had three cryolipolysis sessions over two months.